aurabox/brave/README.md

 # Aurabox Playground

-Monorepo playground where lies all latest tooling and frameworks to build digital products
+Aurabox Playground (monorepo) where lies all latest tooling and frameworks to build digital products

 ## 📋 Minimum Requirements